Local Research Workflow

 6d.
 How Ollama is used in the workflow

-Option 3: Test whether Ollama is reachable
+Test whether Ollama is reachable:

 Step 7: Install Obsidian and create vault